onpointtech/agency-portal-v2/README.md

 2. Input, Outputs
 3. Variable Declaration
 4. Constructors
+5. NgOnInit
-5. NgOnInit to declare the variables initial value
+   * to declare the variables' initial value
 6. Functions

 Here is a sample